Luwangsangbam

 Luwangsangbam is a census town and village in the Porompat tehsil of Imphal East district in the North east Indian state of Manipur.
 Historically, it was the capital region of ancient Luwang dynasty.

 History and name

-The Luwangsangbam name is connected to Luwang-- one of the seven clans (Salai Taret) of the Meitei people.
+The Luwangsangbam name is connected to Luwang—one of the seven clans (Salai Taret) of the Meitei people.
 During the early centuries of the common era, the Luwang built one of the very first small principalities in the Manipur valley, with Luwangsangbam as its kangla (capital).

 Geography

-Luwangsangbam is situated roughly 8km north of the city of Imphal, where the terrain is smooth and where access to the Imphal River is available.
+Luwangsangbam is situated roughly 8 km north of the city of Imphal, where the terrain is smooth and where access to the Imphal River is available.
 Other nearby localities include Nilakuthi, Heingang, and Kairang Khomidok.